 Cheap Flights to France

-Champagne, croissants and camembert – all delicious food and drink we associate with France, our nearest neighbour.
+Champagne, croissants, and camembert – all delicious food and drink we associate with France, our nearest neighbor.
 There was a time when booze cruises to France were the norm, to pick up gorgeous wine from France.
 Nowadays many people fly there for their holidays as there are major airports scattered throughout this large country.
 France has spawned many artists, writers, philosophers and medieval architecture that all still have their place in society today.

 France is rich in wine growing regions, with the grape and vine being worshipped here since pre-Roman times, though it was the Romans who cultivated the vineyards and spread the message throughout the rest of France.
 The most famous wine regions in France are probably Champagne, Bordeaux and Burgundy, and the French are vigilant about protecting these precious names.

 If you are travelling long distances in France, the auto route is the way to go.
 You do have to pay the tolls but it is worth it if time is of the essence.
 Alternatively the French are very proud of their rail network with the TGV running on high speed lines and an experience in itself.